 Minor Gender and Diversity in Science, Society and Culture

-In its multidisciplinary setting, this minor explores the social and cultural construction and meanings of difference.
-It further explores how gender dynamics and notions of diversity function within science and society more broadly.
+In its multidisciplinary setting, this minor explores the social and cultural construction and meanings of difference in relation to gender and sexuality.
+It further explores how gender dynamics and notions of diversity function within arts and culture and within science and society more broadly.
 The four courses that make up this minor equip students with a theoretical and methodological foundation for researching the role of gender and diversity in cultural representations, everyday interactions, societal debates, and institutional policy making.
-Students will learn to apply analytical tools for academic research, while acquiring the necessary skills to assess the relevance of gender and diversity within society, science and culture.
+Students will learn to apply analytical tools for academic research, while acquiring the necessary skills to assess the relevance of gender and diversity within society, science, and culture.

 Overview of the courses